dnnhhuy/music-streaming-platform-etl-pipeline/README.md

 Data is extracted, transformed following specific purposes of visualization and stored in Cassandra for every minute.
 Presto is an intermediate distributed query engine for superset to interact with Cassandra.

 #### **Batch Process**:
-Data is extracted, stored in Hadoop HDFS, transformed to **Star Schema**  and stored in Hive dataware house for Data Analysis to answer following questions:
+Data is extracted, partitioned by date and stored in Hadoop HDFS, transformed to **Star Schema**  and stored in Hive dataware house for Data Analysis to answer following questions:
 * "How many users that logged in?" in different granularity such as minute, second, hour, day, week, month, year.
 * "What is the top songs, artists?" in different granularity: minute, second, hour, day, week, month, year.
 * "What is the most location that listen on the platform the most?" in different granularity.